2026 United States House of Representatives elections in Missouri: District 4

-The 4th District includes a sliver of downtown Kansas City between the Kansas-Missouri border and Troost Avenue, historically the dividing line between the city’s white and Black neighborhoods, as well as suburbs such as Lee's Summit and Grandview in southern Jackson County, and rural counties as far south as the Springfield area and as far east as the Lake of the Ozarks.
+The 4th District as used in the primary includes a sliver of downtown Kansas City between the Kansas-Missouri border and Troost Avenue, historically the dividing line between the city's white and Black neighborhoods, as well as suburbs such as Lee's Summit and Grandview in southern Jackson County, and rural counties as far south as the Springfield area and as far east as the Lake of the Ozarks.

+The 4th district as used in the general election is based in predominantly rural west-central Missouri, taking in Columbia, Sedalia, Warrensburg, and Lebanon.

 The incumbent is Republican Mark Alford, who was re-elected with 71.1% of the vote in 2024.